zeek/spicy/doc/getting-started.rst

 In this example, you can see a number of things that are typical for Spicy code:

-    * A Spicy input script must always start with a ``module`` statement defining a namespace for the script's content.
+    * A Spicy input script starts with a ``module`` statement defining the namespace for the script's content.

     * The layout of a piece of data is defined by creating a ``unit`` type.
 The type lists individual *fields* in the order they are to be parsed.
-In the example, there are two such units defined:
+In the example, two units are defined:
       ``RequestLine`` and ``Version``.

     * Each field inside a unit has a type and an optional name.
 The